Hitler's Death Camps

 Ravensbrück Concentration Camp

-Ravensbrück concentration camp about 56 miles north of Berlin, was built specifically to hold female prisoners.
-The building of the camp began in 1938 and began accepting it's first batch of prisoners in May 1939.
-The camp also had approximately 70 other sub-camps attached to it.
+Ravensbrück concentration camp was establish some 56 miles north of Berlin.
+It was built specifically to hold female prisoners.
+The building of the camp began in 1938 and started to accept its first batch of prisoners in May 1939.
+The camp also had approximately 70 sub-camps attached to it.

 SS-Standartenführer (Colonel) Günther Tamaschke (1896 –1959) became the camp's first Commandant in 1939.
 Other Commandants included Sturmbannführer (Major) Max Koegel (1895 – 1946) and Sturmbannführer (Major) Fritz Suhren (1908 – 1950).

-In 1941, the SS established a small sub-camp for male inmates and it was prisoners from this sub-camp that built and maintained the gas chamber and Crematoria that was built and put into operation in 1944.
+In 1941, the SS established a small sub-camp for male inmates and it was prisoners from this sub-camp that built crematoria in 1943, and a gas chamber was added in 1945 that was also built just outside the camps perimeter

 After the assassination of Reinhardt Heydrich in 1942, the Nazis destroyed the Czech village of Lidice as an act of revenge where all the men were murdered whilst the women and children were imprisoned within Ravensbrück.

-The infamous Irma Grese did her training at Ravensbrück before being posted to Auschwitz.
+The infamous camp guard Irma Grese did her training at Ravensbrück before being posted to Auschwitz.

 Below: Ravensbrück Concentration Camp